Jclavo/rascal-maven-docker/readme.md

 - docker-compose build
 - docker-compose up -d
 - docker exec -it [CONTAINER_NAME] /bin/bash (it will open a container terminal)
-- mvn clean install (only the first time)
+- mvn clean install (only the first time - check with rascal's version is installed at /home/maven/.m2/repository/org/rascalmpl/rascal/)

 # Set Project as submodule
 - cd rascal-maven-docker/app